 Most designers agree that you need more than one source of light in a room.
 Think layered illumination with a mix of overhead, accent and task lighting.
 In the living room, for example, you might begin with a decorative ceiling fixture near the middle of the room, then add some downlighting to gently wash the walls, curtains and art with functional warmth that bounces light off the ceiling.

 Depending on the room’s layout, accent lights can be used to highlight art, and table lamps can be placed by seating to add another layer of light.

-For extra ambiance, try candles.
+For extra ambience, try candles.
 The aim is to create a contrast between the middle of the room, its edges, and the darker spaces between.
 Without quieter moments, everything is flat and boring.
 It’s the subtle interplay between light and dark, that creates appeal.

 GO BRIGHT IN THE KITCHEN

 One place where bright light is more important than mood is the kitchen.
 Try flooding the space by installing recessed lighting along the edge of the ceiling.
 If you have a kitchen island, consider hanging overhead pendants, without taking up room which you might need to prepare food.
 And don’t forget under-cabinet light: running LED strips on the bottom of your upper cabinets is the easiest way to create an evenly lighted bench space.